 Nerium EHT and Concussions

 The Sigmun Biosciences website used to contain an EHT supplement called “Me Sports” where “Me” stands for “Mind Enhancement.”
 They used to say that Me Sports “provides the best protection for your brain.”
 References to Me Sports no longer appears on the Sigmun website.
 It has been replaced by Nerium EHT and may be discontinued.

 Does Nerium EHT help concussions?
 Currently, there is a lack of proof showing the supplement helps recovery from concussions or traumatic brain injuries or reduces their risk either.

 Neither Nerium or the Sigmond Biosciences websites make any claims the product helps concussions.

 Nerium EHT and Parkinsons

 Can EHT help Parkinson's disease?
-For now, proof is lacking.
+For now, the proof is lacking.